 Have you heard some ridiculous things about firefighters?
-I know I have.
-These common misconceptions about Firefighters are prevalent during dinner time conversation with distant family.
+These crazy ideas are out there… floating around during dinner time conversation with distant family and strangers you meet day to day.

 From sliding-down-the-pole innuendos to each station having a Dalmatian, things get interesting when I say that my husband is a firefighter.